trangnguyen92/kafka-streaming/README.md

 ### Customizing the ETL Logic

-Modify the `process_message()` method in `etl-service/consumer.py` to implement your specific data transformation logic.
+Modify the `process_message()` method in `etl-service/consumer.py` to implement the specific data transformation logic.

 ## Database Schema